Use holds to preserve data indefinitely to meet legal or preservation obligations.

 - Accounts—Add or remove accounts or organizational units.
 You cannot add accounts to a hold that covers an organizational unit, nor can you add organizational units to a hold that covers individual accounts.
-If you remove all users, you're prompted to delete the hold.
+Additionally, If you remove all users, you're prompted to delete the hold.

 - Click Save.